cloudvoyant/nv-pylib-template/docs/architecture.md

 ### Component: GitHub Actions

-Two workflows handle CI/CD with minimal configuration: `ci.yml` runs `just build` and `just test` on pull requests, while `release.yml` runs semantic-release on main branch and then `just publish` if a new version was created.
+Two workflows handle CI/CD with minimal configuration: `ci.yml` runs linting, type checking, tests, and builds on pull requests, while `release.yml` runs semantic-release on main branch and then publishes to PyPI and/or GCP Artifact Registry if a new version was created.

 The workflows call your just commands rather than duplicating logic, creating a single source of truth.
 This design means you can test CI behavior locally (`just test` runs the same way everywhere), debug faster, and upgrade workflows without touching project-specific logic.
 Customization happens in familiar territory (bash scripts and just recipes) rather than GitHub Actions YAML.

+### Python-Specific Design Decisions

+#### Version Management

+Version is stored in `pyproject.toml` as the single source of truth following PEP 621. `semantic-release` updates this file automatically, and `scripts/utils.sh` reads from it.
+The `uv.lock` file is committed to ensure reproducible builds and is updated during releases.

+#### Dual Publishing Strategy

+The `publish` recipe publishes to both PyPI and GCP Artifact Registry:

+1. **PyPI**: Primary target for public Python packages, uses `uv publish --token $PYPI_TOKEN`
+2. **GCP Artifact Registry**: Optional secondary target for private packages, uses `gcloud artifacts python upload`

+Both are conditional based on environment variables.
+Skip either by not setting the required secrets.

+#### Package Structure

+Follows PEP 420 namespace package structure:
+- `src/package_name/` for source code (prevents accidental imports from working directory)
+- `test/` for tests (separate from source, avoids packaging tests)
+- `py.typed` marker for PEP 561 type information
+- `__init__.py` exports public API and version

+#### Tooling Rationale

+- **uv over pip**: 10-100x faster, better dependency resolution, built-in virtualenv management
+- **ruff over black/flake8**: Single tool replaces 5+ tools, written in Rust for speed
+- **mypy strict mode**: Catches errors at development time, improves IDE experience
+- **setuptools over flit/poetry**: Widely compatible, supports C extensions if needed later

 ### Component: Claude Commands